NJ Motorcycle Accident Lawyers Assist Bikers Struck by Cars

 - Drive defensively.

 The HTS reports that motorcyclists not wearing helmets are three times more likely to sustain fatal head trauma than riders wearing an appropriate helmet at the time of a motorcycle accident.
-This may be reason enough to wear a helmet, but there is also another good reason — New Jersey law.
-The state’s helmet law requires both operators and passengers to wear a Department of Transportation (DOT)-approved helmet.
+This may be reason enough to wear a helmet, but there is also another good reason — it’s the law in New Jersey.
+The state’s helmet statute requires both operators and passengers to wear a Department of Transportation (DOT)-approved helmet.